The ride starts and finishes at Grasmere Sports Field.

 For a map of the whole course click on any of the maps on this page.
 Click here for a link to a PDF of the route.
 GPS, Garmin and other route files for the Fred Whitton route are available on the web at Ride With GPS (thanks to Leon Bond).
 And there is a Google Earth 3D fly-through of the route here: YouTube Fly Through.

-From 2014 we will be using ‘helmet tag electronic timing’ by Race Timing Systems. to record your time.
-The tag is a small identifier that you stick on the side of your helmet, and which is automatically detected and recorded when you ride past timing equipment at the start, at the two checkpoints (Braithwaite and Calder Bridge), and finally again at the finish at the Grasmere sports field.
-This confirms you completed the ride and records your times to each of the checkpoints and at the finish.
-Your times are automatically uploaded to the web and available soon after you finish.
+We use helmet tag electronic timing by Results Base to record your time.
+The tag is a small identifier that you stick on the left side of your helmet, and which is automatically detected and recorded when you ride past their timing equipment.
+The antennae are at the start, the two checkpoints (Braithwaite and Calder Bridge), and at the finish.
+They record your times to each of the checkpoints and at the finish.
+The times are automatically uploaded to the web and available soon after you finish.

 You can start at any time between 6am and 8am.
-But be warned that there’s a cut-off time of 12:00pm at the Braithwaite checkpoint, which is 60 miles and over Kirkstone, Honister and Newlands passes and quite a few less well known (but still very hard) climbs.
+But be warned that there’s a cut-off time of 12:00pm at the Braithwaite checkpoint (at 60 miles) and over Kirkstone, Honister and Newlands passes and quite a few less well known (but still very hard) climbs.
 So please start early, especially if it’s the first time you’ve ridden the event.

 Start to Keswick